Beware! Imposters are everywhere! When the phone rings, do

 not make threats.

 Grant Award.
-Do not be fooled by the 202 area code look like the call is coming
+Do not be fooled by the 202 area code used to look like the call is coming

 from Washington, D.C.
 These unsolicited grants are not awarded.
 In the rare

 case where someone receives a grant they did not apply for, no payment is

 or Affordable Health Care Act.
 The caller claims to be a government